-As a job seeker, you’ve likely heard the dreaded question during an interview: “What is your greatest weakness?”
-While this question may seem like a trap, it’s actually an opportunity to showcase your honesty and self-awareness.
-In this article, we’ll discuss the importance of answering this question truthfully and provide tips and examples for crafting a compelling response.
+As a job seeker, you’ve likely encountered the dreaded interview question: “What is your greatest weakness?”
+While this may seem like a trap, it’s actually an opportunity to showcase your honesty, self-awareness, and growth mindset.
+Answering it effectively can be a strong demonstration of your professional maturity—especially when preparing for interviews with the help of interview preparation services.

 Why Do Hiring Managers Ask About Weaknesses?